10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, PCG, NVDA)

 A top economist warns Trump's China trade war is doing more damage to the US economy than people think.
 "We expect a material slowing in the fourth quarter of this year — so right now — into the first quarter of next year," Seth Carpenter, UBS' top US-focused economist, said in London on Thursday at the launch of the bank's 2019 Global Economic Outlook.

 Oil is gaining ground.
-West Texas Intermediate crude oil was up 1.54% at $57.33 a barrel, on track for a third straight day of gains after closing at its lowest level in a year on Tuesday.
+West Texas Intermediate crude oil was up 1.54% at $57.33 a barrel, on track for a third straight day of gains after closing Tuesday at its lowest level in a year.

 California's biggest utility provider has seen half its market value wiped out since the wildfires started.
-The Pacific Gas and Electric Company has lost more than 60% of its market value after saying last week that it experienced problems with transmission lines and substations near where the wildfire in Paradise California erupted.
-Shares were up 38% ahead of Friday's opening bell after a state regulator said late Thursday that he can't see a scenario where PG&E would go bankrupt.
+The Pacific Gas and Electric Company has lost more than 60% of its market value after saying last week that it experienced problems with transmission lines and substations near where the wildfire in Paradise, California, erupted.
+Shares were up 38% ahead of Friday's opening bell after a state regulator said late Thursday that he couldn't see a scenario in which PG&E would go bankrupt.

 Nvidia misses on revenue and profits.
 Nvidia was down 18% early Friday after reporting third-quarter adjusted earnings of $1.84 a share on revenue of $3.18 billion, missing the $1.92 and $3.24 billion that analysts were expecting.
-The chip maker's fourth-quarter revenue guidanced also fell short of estimates.
+The chipmaker's fourth-quarter revenue guidance also fell short of estimates.

 Earnings reports trickle out.
 Viacom releases its quarterly results ahead of the opening bell.